Projections, multipliers and decomposable maps on noncommutative $\mathrm{L}^p$-spaces: Decomposable Fourier multipliers on non-discrete locally compact groups

 The statement about the symmetry (resp. commutativity with elements of $\Gamma_j$) of the fundamental domain is easy to check with \eqref{Operations-semidirect}.
 If $G_2$ is amenable then $G$ is an amenable group by \cite[Proposition G.2.2 (ii)]{BHV}, being a group extension of an amenable group by an abelian (hence also amenable) group. \end{proof}

-For applying the above result, we compute the density \eqref{equ-Haar-measure-convergence} for some abelian groups.
+For applying the previous result, we compute the density \eqref{equ-Haar-measure-convergence} for some abelian groups.
 By \cite[Corollary 4.2.6]{DeE}, the groups described in the following proposition are the compactly generated locally compact abelian groups of Lie type.

 \begin{prop} Suppose that $G=\Z^l \times \R^n \times \T^m \times F$ where $l,n,m \in \N$ and where $F$ is a finite abelian group.
 For any integer $j$, consider the lattice subgroup

 and the associated symmetric fundamental domain